 Bryan Robertson works primarily with paint on canvas and digital imagery.
-Influenced by both abstract and figurative surrealism Robertson uses a process of chance and collage to show multiple ideas at one time.
-In addition to the intuitive side of action and memory he is also interested in a shared nostalgia.
-This leads Robertson to depict the logos and ideologies of consumerism as an invasive force upon the inner psyche.
-As Robertson explains, “I hijack well-known symbols from commercially produced products, places, and services and use them as a kind of cultural hieroglyph.
-Once under my creative control they link personal experience into larger societal meta-narratives."
+Influenced by both abstract and figurative surrealism, Robertson uses a process of chance and collage to depict multiple ideas at one time.
+He brings together gestural intuition with pictorial depictions of cultural processing and reprocessing.
+Robertson finds a common language in the logos and culture of mass media and consumerism.
+As Robertson explains, “I hijack well-known symbols from commercially produced products, places, and services and use them as a kind of social hieroglyph.
+Once under my creative control, they link personal experience into larger societal meta-narratives."

-Robertson’s work has also been published in Studio Visit Magazine (Volume 33).
+Robertson's work will be featured in a poster session at the 2018 College Art Association Conference in Los Angeles.
+Robertson’s work has also been published in the UMSL Daily Magazine and Studio Visit Magazine (Volume 33).
 In 2013 Robertson received the Product Invention and Creativity Center Thesis award from the Missouri University of Science and Technology and worked with a group of Mechanical Engineering students on a design project.
-While at the University of Washington Robertson won the Parnassus Graduating with Excellence award given to the top student from each year’s MFA class.
-Recent other awards include Jacob Lawrence Graduate Recognition award (2016), the Puget Sound Artists Scholarship grant (2016), and the Vermont Studio Center Artists grant (2016).
+While at the University of Washington Robertson won the Parnassus Graduating with Excellence Award a committee award for one student from Art, Art History, and Design that recognizes artistic and scholarly achievement while at the University of Washington.
+Recent other awards include Jacob Lawrence Graduate Recognition Award (2016), the Puget Sound Artists Scholarship Grant (2016), and the Vermont Studio Center Artists Grant (2016).
 Robertson is currently an Adjunct Professor of art and design at Jefferson College; Hillsboro, Missouri